 Two of my newest hand-painted Silver Gelatin works were selected for inclusion in the Light Art Gallery in Silver City, NM.
 The well known juror was Diana Bloomfield.
 I'm happy to be included in this exhibit and gallery that specializes in alternative photographic processes and selected by this distinguished juror.
 This is another unusual and interesting gallery to visit.

-During the pandemic, I did quite a bit of collage work with cut paper with the idea of transitioning to a digital process later.
-I made a number of pieces with small abstract shapes within.
+During the pandemic, I experimented with a bit of collage from cut paper with the idea of later transitioning to a digital process.
+I made a number of works with small abstract shapes within.
 These were photographed and later combined with other images, making some unusual and I think pleasing combinations.
-I also got a little crazy and bought some used darkroom equipment and after some initial brainstorming, worked out a tentative way to make new silver gelatin prints from digital images without a real darkroom.
+I also got a little crazy and bought some used darkroom equipment and after some initial brainstorming, worked out a different and somewhat impractical way to make new silver gelatin prints from digital images without a real darkroom.

 In October 2020, Jo and I were both happy to have been again selected for inclusion in the Albuquerque Museum Foundation fundraising show “Artsthrive”.
 It’s being hosted in an online auction this year.
-You can visit their website for more details.
-Here’s the link: https://www.cabq.gov/artsculture/albuquerque-museum/exhibitions/artsthrive
+You can click the link above.

 Late in 2020, I was selected for inclusion in the "Open 2021" exhibit at at the SE Center of Photography in SC.
 The original juror was Robert Klein from the Klein gallery in Boston, MA.
 Sometime during the jurying process this was switched to another juror, Douglas Beasley.
 Not sure what happened there but I'm glad to have been included.

-In January of 2020, I was selected for inclusion in the “Alternatives 2020” show at the SE Center of Photography in SC.
+In January of 2020, I was selected for inclusion in the “Alternatives 2020” show, again at the SE Center of Photography in SC.
 If you don’t know this gallery, please check out their very active website.
 The juror was Jill Enfield – a name long known by hand-colorists, so I was happy to be selected with some digitally-based prints I painted over with photo oils.
 Of course, the Covid pandemic soon closed many galleries to in-person visiting but they were able to transfer to an on-line viewing of the exhibition.